Shrouk-Fathy/Snake-Game/README.md

 - Guide the snake to eat the food to grow longer and increase your score.
 - Avoid colliding with the walls or the snake's own body to prevent game over.

-  ### You can play the Snake Game only on a laptop .
+  ### You can play the Snake Game on a laptop and phone .

 ## Getting Started